fff-rs/juice/doc/src/create-new-layer.md

 1. Decide to which of the [five types](./layers.html#What&#32;can&#32;Layers&#32;do?) the new layer belongs.
-This decides under which directory to put the layer implementation in the Leaf project.
+This decides under which directory to put the layer implementation in the Juice project.

 2. Create the `Layer` worker struct.